yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2022/index.md

 This prevents crashes on `Minecraft` v1.12.1, as the game passes zero as the value for the address length.

 toastUnlimited gave us a simple, but really important, quality of life change, {{< gh-hovercard "8035" "disabling the `Web Applet` by default" >}}.
 This was necessary due to many games having issues with it.
-It’s responsible for blocking controller input, and not many users are interested in the tutorials the service is mostly used for, so it’s a sacrifice worth the small loss.
+The `Web Applet` is responsible for blocking controller input, and not many users are interested in the tutorials the service is mostly used for, so it’s a sacrifice worth the small loss.
 For anyone interested, the Web Applet can be re-enabled from `Emulation > Configure… > General > Debug > Disable Web Applet`.

 And continuing on the topic of quality of life changes, yuzu will now {{< gh-hovercard "8107" "save the fullscreen status" >}} for future boots.